 Pros of DRIP Stock Investing

-Dollar-cost averaging.
+- Dollar-cost averaging.
 When you reinvest your dividends, what you are essentially doing is dollar-cost averaging.
 Dollar-cost averaging is a recurring purchase of an investment instead of investing once in a lump sum.
+When you buy extra stocks regularly, you can spread out your purchases and have an average purchase price regardless of the state of the market.

 Cons of DRIP Stock Investing